Santa Barbara County wine: Los Olivos District AVA

 Los Olivos District was established on January 20, 2016, and straddles the Santa Ynez Valley, formed by the Santa Ynez River, between the Purisima Hills above Solvang within the Santa Ynez Valley viticultural area.
 The area encompasses the townships of Los Olivos, Ballard, Santa Ynez and Solvang.
 State Route 154, known locally as the San Marcos Pass Road or Chumash Highway, bisects the region accessing many of the wineries and vineyards as it traverses toward its destination in Santa Barbara.
 The district stretches over 22820 acre where approximately twelve bonded wineries and forty-seven commercially producing vineyards cultivate 1120 acre.
 The district shares its western boundary with the eastern border of the Ballard Canyon AVA and its eastern boundary flanks the western perimeter of Happy Canyon of Santa Barbara AVA while not overlapping either AVA.

-The AVA is located on a broad alluvial terrace plain of the Santa Ynez River.
+The appellation is located on a broad alluvial terrace plain of the Santa Ynez River.
 The topography is relatively uniform, with nearly flat terrain that gently slopes southward toward the Santa Ynez River.
 The lack of steeply sloped hills reduces the risk of erosion and facilitates mechanical tiling and harvesting in the vineyards.
 The open terrain allows its vineyards to receive uniform amounts of sunlight, rainfall, and temperature-moderating fog because there are no significant hills or mountains to block the rainfall and fog or shade the vineyards.